Mewa Singh Lopoke: Vancouver, British Columbia

 Similar to other migrants, Mewa Singh came to British Columbia, Canada in 1906 in search of a better livelihood.
 Singh was one of over 5000 Punjabi men who arrived in Canada in three years before 1908, the date when the Canadian government passed the Continuous Journey Regulation to prohibit further immigration from India.
-Once Singh arrived, he joined the community of Punjabi labourers in British Columbia, finding employment by working on the green chain of Fraser Mills in New Westminster near Vancouver.
+Once Singh arrived, he joined the community of Punjabi labourers in British Columbia, finding employment by working on the green chain of Fraser Mills in Coquitlam near Vancouver.
 Whilst living there, Mewa Singh came into contact with Sikh community leaders such as Bhag Singh Bhikhiwind and Balwant Singh Khurdpur of the Khalsa Diwan Society Vancouver.
 In coordination with them, he became involved in the fundraising for the construction of the first Gurdwara, or Sikh temple, in Vancouver and North America.
 After the inauguration of this first Gurdwara in January 1908, Mewa Singh was initiated as a Khalsa Sikh and he maintained an active role in the upkeep of the newly built Gurdwara.
 In addition to this maintenance role, he also served as a granthi, or scripture reader.

-Ghadr Party involvement and first arrest
+Ghadar Party involvement and first arrest

 As a member of the small Punjabi community in Vancouver, Mewa Singh became familiar with people on both sides of the political barrier dividing local Sikhs.
 On one side, there was the Ghadar Party activists, and on the other, a handful of informants reporting to W.C.
 Hopkinson and the Vancouver immigration department.
 Through his connections with Balwant Singh, a fellow mill worker and granthi in the Vancouver Sikh Temple, and Bhag Singh, president of the Gurdwara management committee, Mewa Singh began working with the Ghadar Party.
 Formed by Indians living in North America, the Ghadar Party was a movement founded in April 1913 that sought to undertake an armed struggle to gain India independence from British rule.
 During the period of 1908–1918, Canadian immigration officials in Vancouver played an integral role in the surveillance of Indian nationalists in North America.
 At the centre of this surveillance effort was W.C.
 Hopkinson, an immigration inspector, who established a network of moles within the city's nascent Punjabi community.
 Hopkinson hired these informants to garner information about political activists who were perceived as a threat to British rule in India.